Table of contents

 One part of the job I really enjoyed was visiting primary schools and talking to children about disability.
 I especially enjoyed visiting children in country schools.
 It was challenging for me to head out west and into the gulf region, but I found children there to be more open and easier to talk to.

-At the end of 2007 another institution in another city won the tender for the RDLO position.
-I finished in the role at the end of that year.
-I collected my long-service pay and other entitlements, and started to plan for my own tilt at entering local politics.
+At the end of 2007 an institution in another city won the tender for the RDLO position.
+So I finished in my role at the end of that year.
+I collected my long-service pay and other entitlements, and started to plan my own tilt at entering local politics.
 With Tom Pyne happily retired, I would take my own shot at running for an elected position on Cairns Regional Council in 2008.

 - Princess Alexandra Hospital Spinal Unit